keu/docs/astro/configure-worker-queues.md

 - Separate short-running tasks from long-running tasks.
 - Isolate a single task from other tasks in your Deployment.
 - Allow some workers to scale to zero but keep a minimum of 1 for other types of workers.

-By default, all tasks run in a default worker queue that does not require configuration or code.
-To enable worker types or configurations for different groups of tasks, you can create additional worker queues in the Cloud UI and assign tasks to queues in your DAG code.

 ## Benefits